dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 ---
-title: "dbt Cloud CI job"
+title: "Continuous integration for your jobs in dbt Cloud"
-id: "cloud-ci-job"
+sidebar_label: "Continuous integration"
-description: "You can enable continuous integration (CI) to test every single change prior to deploying the code to production just like in a software development workflow."
+description: "You can set up Slim continuous integration (CI) checks to test every single change prior to deploying the code to production just like in a software development workflow."
 ---